samadhicsec/threatware-docs/docs/source/create/assets.md

 ## Functional and Technical Assets

 The threat model template has two tables used capture assets within the system being threat modelled, to separately capture Functional Assets and Technical Assets.
-- Functional Assets relate to the functionality implmented by the system being threat modelled, and are called out separately because they should capture the "end-goal" assets that an attacker is trying to compromise the security properties of.
+- Functional Assets relate to the functionality implemented by the system being threat modelled, and are called out separately because they should capture the "end-goal" assets that an attacker is trying to compromise the security properties of.
 If your business is using Data Domains to drive the design of your systems then the core data elements of that likely closely align to your Functional Assets
 - Technical Assets relate to all the assets that have security properties you want to ensure, but aren't the "end-goal" for an attacker, and compromising one of these would then be used by the attacker to compromise a Functional Asset.

 :::{admonition} Example